 In order to offset the reduction in calories you are consuming, your body will do this tricky thing where it compensates by saving energy, making you burn less.
 To combat this, you must exert your muscles by lifting weights.
 Lifting weights has been repeatedly shown to prevent muscle loss and stop your metabolism from slowing during long-term calorie restriction.

-Reducing your carbohydrate intake is a highly effective method for cutting your calories.
-Eating a low-carb diet has been shown to help people lose weight more efficiently.
-Additionally, low carb diets have also shown to have many other benefits for health, especially for people with type 2 diabetes or metabolic syndrome.
+Swapping high GI carbs for low GI carbohydrates is a highly effective method for reducing your calories.
+Eating more complex low GI carbs will help fill you up for longer and may also have many other benefits for health, especially for people with type 2 diabetes or metabolic syndrome.

 Online calorie calculator